slidenerd/ec2-mean-test/EC2.md

  3. We will select **Create a new key pair** from the dropdown and download the private key file after giving it a name.
  4. **DO NOT LOSE THIS FILE and take a BACKUP of it IMMEDIATELY**
 ![Step 8: Create a new key pair](https://imgur.com/tdI7NUY.png)

- 5. You are probably wondering where to put this file.
-[HERE](https://stackoverflow.com/questions/25626592/where-do-i-keep-my-amazon-pem-file-on-a-mac) is an answer to help you with that.
-Report Broken Link
  6. Right click on your Finder in OSX, click **Go to Folder**
  7. Type `~/.ssh` which opens the hidden ssh folder on your machine.
  8. Store this **node_mongo_prod_test.pem** file there.